FIT to Forget: Robust Continual Unlearning for Large Language Models: PCH: A Unified Benchmark

-Forget Degree (F.D.) and Retain Utility (R.U.) measure alignment to the retain model on the forget and retain sets, respectively; since the retain model approximates a retrained model, our goal is closer alignment to the retain model, rather than ``larger $R$ / smaller $F$ is always better.''
+Forget Degree (F.D.) and Retain Utility (R.U.) measure alignment to the retain model on the forget and retain sets, respectively.
+Since the retain model approximates retraining, the goal is closer retain-model alignment, rather than assuming ``larger $R$ / smaller $F$ is always better.''
 Figure~\ref{fig:fd-geo-surface} (Appendix~\ref{app:base-metrics}) illustrates these properties.
-Panels (a--c) plot the geometric mean of two metrics while fixing the third at $0.7$; the sharp decline from a single weak component shows that the geometric mean strongly penalizes imbalance, confirming its suitability as a balanced aggregator.
-Panel (d) shows F.D.\ as a function of $F/FQ$, exhibiting a symmetric, approximately linear drop from the optimum.
-It also means that F.D.\ is scale-invariant and interpretable.
+Panels (a--c) plot the geometric mean of two metrics with the third fixed at $0.7$; the sharp decline from one weak component shows that it penalizes imbalance, making it a balanced aggregator.
+Panel (d) shows F.D.\ as a function of $F/FQ$, with a symmetric, approximately linear drop from the optimum, making F.D.\ scale-invariant and interpretable.